awwwdde/TapLink-template1/README.md

+# TapLink.
+Template
-This taplink is created as a mockup, anyone can use it for themselves, but please specify the author
+This is a tap link mockup, you can customize it to your liking and use it for your purposes, however use is only allowed with the author's attribution.
+### Made by awwwdde.
+2024